WeatherMagic/weather-front/doc/User-guide.md

 ![First look](User-guide-res/first-look.png)

 When you first open up Weather-front, you see the earth with temperature data current year mapped onto it.
+Since the data models that WeatherMagic uses doesn't cover the entire earth - some areas of the earth does not show any data but instead just the map of the earth.

-From here you can use different actions to move the view of the earth freely.
+From this view you can use different actions to move the earth freely.

 -   Spin the earth by grabbing it with the mouse and dragging it over the screen.
 -   Zoom in into the view by scrolling on your mouse or trackpad with scrolling support.